 Our cooperation with Groningen Seaports, one of the largest port authorities and commercial operators in the Netherlands, was established as the port authority was interested in finding a partner that could provide innovative solutions to monitor the condition of underwater structures often left invisible with traditional inspection methods.
 For the busy port region, well-managed and proactive construction, maintenance and asset management is important for providing risk-free and efficient service to all port clients.

 With the long-term cooperation and latest survey in 2018, we have surveyed already over 20 kilometres of structures for Groningen Seaports with innovative multibeam and laser scan technology.
-Groningen Seaports has received a digitized, visual representation of underwater assets and thorough structural analysis by licensed inspector through VRT BIM online-service.
+Groningen Seaports has received a digitized, visual representation of underwater assets and thorough structural analysis by licensed inspector through GISGRO online-service.

 With multibeam sonar and laser scanning surveys, collecting data from both under and above water surface simultaneously, Groningen Seaports can utilise the possibilities of the latest technology to obtain clear and detailed survey data without the inspections causing any downtime to normal day-to-day operations.

 Regular cooperation allows long-term monitoring of the ports’ underwater assets.
-Detailed 3D survey data delivered to Groningen Seaports through VRT BIM online-service provides the port authority crucial information needed to support proactive asset integrity management.
-All survey data can be stored and managed in VRT BIM.
+Detailed 3D survey data delivered to Groningen Seaports through GISGRO online-service provides the port authority crucial information needed to support proactive asset integrity management.
+All survey data can be stored and managed in GISGRO.
 The processed and interpreted 3D data can be utilised to plan construction and possible maintenance activities more accurately, which ensures the high-quality service in Groningen ports by extending the life-cycle of the structures.